PDA Recommendations

 - And, it's an OLED panel - battery-saving turned-off blacks in return for a risk at permanent display retention, which is also known as burn-in.

-- Most modern Samsung (after S5 / Note 4) PDA batteries are glued in with plenty of powerful adhesive, making 1st-time battery removals risky without proper tools & ingredients.
+- Most modern Samsung (after S5 / Note 4) cellphone batteries are glued in with plenty of powerful adhesive, making 1st-time battery removals risky without proper tools & ingredients.

 - Unlocking bootloader on some models disables some of its hardware, such as the camera.
 Currently, the only known example of this practice is Fold 3.